Nezara viridula

 Symptoms

 Wilting plant shoots, from sap loss.
 Fruit can become distorted and misshapen, especially beans.
-Hard corky growths can appear around where they've pierced the plant to feed.
+Hard corky growths can appear around where bugs have pierced the plant to feed.

 Plants impacted